 Has the Georgetown Municipal Airport complied with EPA rules and regulations regarding environmental review and public notice?

-The FAA recently confirmed all maintenance and development activities involving Federal and State supported grant funding have been completed according to regulatory requirements.
+In a September 16, 2015, Hotline Response letter, the FAA confirmed all maintenance and development activities involving Federal and State supported grant funding have been completed according to regulatory requirements.
 Please read the attached communication addressing the issue: FAA Response to Hotline Complaint.

 Can the Georgetown Municipal Airport be closed or relocated?

 Under agreements between the City of Georgetown and both state and federal agencies, the City of Georgetown agreed to operate an

 airport at the current site of the Georgetown Municipal Airport.
 These agreements date from the founding of the Airport in 1945.

 Like Interstate 35, the Airport is part of the national transportation infrastructure funded with federal money for the purpose of general public use.
 Relocating the Airport from its current location would require approval from the Federal Aviation Administration and the State of Texas.
 Stipulations for relocating could involve reimbursements of more than $17 million in grant funds provided for Airport improvements, buying out existing tenant leases, and bearing the total cost of a new airport.
 Such costs would include infrastructure for water, sewer, electrical service, and public roadways at a new location.
 Most recent relocation cost estimate is $320 million.

 Are there any plans to add commercial passenger service or large airplane cargo operators such as FedEx or UPS to the airport?

 No, Georgetown Municipal Airport is a general aviation reliever airport.
 Adding passenger service or large cargo operators to the airport is not planned at either the City or State level.

 Does the city have any plans to extend the runway length at Georgetown Municipal Airport?